Best guitar audio interfaces 2025: Record killer guitar parts at home with our top picks

 ❌ Avoid if you prefer simplicity: With so many features it can be a little bit distracting having so many tone-shaping options.
 So for those who like things simple, you may wish to look elsewhere.

-Tone is an essential consideration for every recording guitarist, and the Axe I/O comes with bucketloads of options, thanks to the inclusion of IK Multimedia’s Amplitube 4 Deluxe amp/FX modeller which features digital amplifiers, cabinets and stompboxes, as well as an eight-track recorder and looper.
+Overview: Tone is an essential consideration for every recording guitarist, and the Axe I/O comes with bucketloads of options, thanks to the inclusion of IK Multimedia’s Amplitube 4 Deluxe amp/FX modeller which features digital amplifiers, cabinets and stompboxes, as well as an eight-track recorder and looper.

-If you prefer ‘out of the box’ recording, the Axe I/O has you covered with twin mic/line connectors for stereo recording and a reamp option to re-record DI’d parts through your favourite guitar amp.
+Features: If you prefer ‘out of the box’ recording, the Axe I/O has you covered with twin mic/line connectors for stereo recording and a reamp option to re-record DI’d parts through your favourite guitar amp.

-Read our full IK Multimedia Axe I/O review
+Read more: IK Multimedia Axe I/O review

 Best budget